fluse1367/ulib/README.md

   or [Watefall](https://github.com/PaperMC/Waterfall) instead of Spigot and BungeeCord.

-- When launching uLib for the first time (or if the `libraries`/`cache` folder was removed), it will download a few of dependencies/libraries (about 2 MB).
+- When launching uLib for the first time (or if the respective caching folder was removed), it will download a few of dependencies/libraries.

 ### Disclaimer

-Also, note the copyright and [license of this project](./LICENSE).
+Note the copyright and [license of this project](./LICENSE).
 Use this library at your own risk!
-The developer(s) / contributors of this project do not take any responsibility/liability in any way.
+The contributors of this project do not take any responsibility/liability in any way.

 ---